-Routing the tether strap on top of the head restraint is dangerous.
-In a collision, the tether strap could slide off the head restraint, and loosen the child-restraint system.
+Always route the tether strap between the head restraint and the seatback (5-Door/Sport Wagon): Routing the tether strap on top of the head restraint is dangerous.
+In a collision the tether strap could slide off the head restraint and loosen the child-restraint system.
 The childrestraint system could move which may result in death or injury to the child.
-Always route the tether strap between the head restraint posts.